Snake Plant Care 101

-Since snake plant care is minimal, consisting mostly of infrequent watering, this succulent is considered one of the easiest houseplants to grow.
-It also is dubbed “mother-in-law plant” for the sharp points at the tips of its leaves.
-But even the most viperously sharp-tongued mother-in-law won’t be able to find fault with this plant!
+Snake plant care is minimal, consisting mostly of infrequent watering, so this succulent is one of the easiest-growing houseplants around.
+It’s also dubbed “mother-in-law plant” for the sharp tips of its leaves, which are exceptionally striking for such a low-maintenance plant.

 Snake Plant Care at a Glance